 Carl Jung’s theories left a permanent mark on our understanding of psychology and consciousness.

 His theories weren’t as popular as Freud’s — most likely because many of his ideas could be deemed pseudoscientific, which didn’t mesh well with a world obsessed with the scientific method.
 He also never wrote for the layman, so his works were much more difficult to disseminate than Freud, who frequently communicated in simpler terms.

 Freud and Jung shared a passion for understanding the unconscious.
 Freud was a mentor for Jung and saw him as his predecessor.
 The two collaborated in their work in uncovering the origin of consciousness.

-But after Jung discovered what he coined the collective unconscious, this realization made it impossible for him to continue on the same path of collaboration with Freud, who maintained a focus on psychoanalysis.
-Freud’s ideas didn’t leave room for the idea of a collective unconscious and refused to accept Jung’s theory.
+Jung discovered a concept he coined the collective unconscious, which did not mesh with Freud’s idea of the unconscious.
+This made it impossible for Jung to continue collaborating with his mentor.
+Freud maintained a focus on psychoanalysis and he refused to accept Jung’s theory.